Joe Pug: Break, Windfall, and Later Works

 This period of reflection and recommitment culminated in the 2015 release of Windfall, Pug's third album.
 As a Paste review notes, the optimistic album "steps away from the more traditional Americana for a folk-soul hybrid that places greater emphasis on his vocals."
 The Lexington Herald-Leader praised the album's two-band approach as presenting an "elegiac, electric vitality" to the "unhurried solemnity" of the songs.
 Windfall's hopeful final track – "If Still It Can't Be Found," which featured Wilco's Pat Sansone on mellotron – received particular acclaim, with a Rolling Stone review noting that "it showcases the singer's unique and achingly honest point of view that spins lyrics into folk poetry."

 Joe Pug released The Flood in Color on July 19, 2019 and The Diving Sun on March 21, 2021.
+On March 8, 2024, Pug announced the release of Sketch of a Promised Departure.